-LSTM Library is a specialised facility designed to provide appropriate resources and give help and support to all LSTM students and staff.
-In an environment created to facilitate both collaborative and individual study we provide both print resources (books/journals/historical collection) as well as access to a range of e-resources including numerous e-journals, e-books and various databases, such Medline, Global Health, Cochrane Library and Web of Science.
-To supplement our stock the library provide a free Inter-Library loan and Document supply service.
+LSTM Library is a specialised library, open 24 hours per day and designed to provide appropriate resources and support to all LSTM students and staff.
+In an environment created to facilitate both collaborative and individual study, we provide both print resources (books/journals/historical collection) as well as access to a range of e-resources, including numerous e-journals, e-books and various databases, such Medline, Global Health, Cinahl, Cochrane Library and Web of Science.
+We also issue headphones and laptops.

+To supplement our resources, we provide a free Inter-Library loan and Document Supply Service to all students.